-Copy this technique by pouring sauce in a wide kettle or pan, and then smoking it on a covered grill for several hours or smoke it along with the meat.
+Copy this technique by pouring sauce in a wide kettle or pan and then smoking it on a covered grill for several hours, or smoke it along with the meat.

 Some bbq restaurants buy smoked spices to season their barbecue sauce.

 Use it to flavor barbecue sauce or buy the smoked spices individually.
-When buying smoked spices, order enough to make sauce to fill several glass bottles.
+When buying smoked spices, order enough to make a sauce to fill several glass bottles.

 Smoky Barbecue Seasoning